 Since the vacuum state of a free harmonic oscillator is dictated by its oscillation frequency, an accurate model of the Gaussian false vacuum should use pseudovacuum initial conditions with the self-consistently determined $\mPS^2 = \meff^2$.
 However, existing analyses initialize the fluctuations based on linear perturbation theory with $\mPS^2 = \vBare''(\phiFV)$, thus effectively starting the simulations from an excited state.
 Further, we demonstrated above that the field variance, and thus the effective mean field force, undergoes nontrivial dynamical evolution if the fluctuations are initialized away from the self-consistently determined vacuum.
 It is therefore of interest to understand if the decay rate is sensitive to the choice of $\mPS^2$.
-We explored this for a range pseudovacua initial conditions with $\mPS^2 \in [0.1\mBare^2,\mBare^2]$ and the particular choice $\lamBEC = 1.2$.
-Remarkably, we found that the measured decay rate was independent of the initial $\mPS^2$, at least over the range of values given above.
-This indicates that the measured decay rates are robust to deformations of the vacuum state arising from modifications of the effective potential.
-This is despite the fact that we expect the fluctuations to dynamically rearrange themselves, and we have effectively started the system in a dynamically excited state.
-A possible explanation is that the asymptotic field variance is relatively flat over the range of mass deformations we simulated, as seen for a different choice of $\lambda$ in~\figref{fig:variance-plot}.
+The left panel of~\figref{fig:real-time-decay-rates} explores this for a range pseudovacua initial conditions with $\mPS^2 \in [0.1\mBare^2,\mBare^2]$ and the particular choice $\lamBEC = 1.2$.
+Remarkably, we see that the measured decay rate is independent of the initial $\mPS^2$, at least over the range of values considered here, which indicates that the measured decay rates are robust to deformations of the vacuum state arising from modifications of the effective potential.
+This is despite the fact that we expect the fluctuations to dynamically rearrange themselves, and we have effectively started the system in an excited state.
+A possible explanation is that the asymptotic field variance is relatively flat over the range of mass deformations we simulated, as seen (for a different choice of $\lambda$) in~\figref{fig:variance-plot}.
 As a result, the system may be rapidly equilibrating itself to a near-vacuum state that is not so different from the Gaussian vacuum.
 A more definitive understanding requires further investigation.